 The Aphasia New Zealand (AphasiaNZ) Charitable Trust database contains the details you submit to us via our online registration form.

-A successful conference was held in Wellington from the 6th-8th of November 2013.
+A successful conference was held in Auckland on the 19th and 20th of November 2015.

-Our international keynote speaker Dr. Miranda Rose from Melbourne, Australia was a highlight for many.
+Our international keynote speaker Dr. Amy Rodriguez from the USA was a highlight for many.

 New Zealand Stroke and Aphasia Handbook